Experienced Attorneys for Healthcare Providers and Business Owners Facing Fraud Investigations in Cleveland, Ohio

 - Commitment to client protection with many cases resulting in no civil and no criminal liability for our clients.

-- A team approach in which clients benefit from decades of prosecutorial and defense experience in the specific area of healthcare investigations.
+- A team approach in which clients benefit from notable prosecutorial and defense experience in the specific area of healthcare investigations.

-- Decades of experience as fraud defense attorneys and former federal healthcare prosecutors.
+- Highly experienced as fraud defense attorneys and former federal healthcare prosecutors.

 - A practice with Ohio lawyers focused on healthcare fraud defense.